pseudoralph/portfolio/README.md

 # Ralph's portfolio

-#### Portfolio website showcasing proficiency in HTML, CSS, and use of Bootstrap framework, October 12, 2018
+#### Portfolio website showcasing proficiency in HTML, CSS, and use of frameworks (Bootstrap), October 12, 2018

 #### By Ralph Perdomo